Fisher Body: History

 In 1904 and 1905, the two eldest brothers, Fred and Charles, came to Detroit where their uncle Albert Fisher had established Standard Wagon Works during the latter part of the 1880s.
 The brothers found work at the C. R. Wilson Company, a manufacturer of horse-drawn carriage bodies that was beginning to make bodies for automobile manufacturers.
 With financing from their uncle, on July 22, 1908, Fred and Charles Fisher established the Fisher Body Company.
 Their uncle soon wanted out, and the brothers obtained the needed funds from businessman Louis Mendelssohn who became a shareholder and director.
 Soon Charles and Fred Fisher brought their five younger brothers into the business.

-Prior to forming the company, Fred Fisher had built the first closed-body coupe, the 1905 Cadillac Osceola at the C. R. Wilson Company.
-The Osceola was requested by Mr. Leland to determine the feasibility of a car body that was closed to the elements.
+Prior to forming the company, Fred Fisher had built the first closed-body coupe, the 1905 Cadillac Osceola, at the C. R. Wilson Company.
+The Osceola was requested by Cadillac founder Henry M. Leland to determine the feasibility of a car body that was closed to the elements.
 It was built on the chassis of the 1905 Cadillac Model E. Starting in 1910, Fisher became the supplier of all closed bodies for Cadillac, Buick, Oakland and Oldsmobile.

 In the early years of the company, the Fisher Brothers had to develop new body designs because the "horseless carriage" bodies lacked the strength to withstand the vibration of the new motorcars.
-By 1913, the Fisher Body Company had the capacity to produce 100,000 cars per year and customers included: Ford, Krit, Chalmers, General Motors, and Studebaker.
+By 1913, the Fisher Body Company had the capacity to produce 100,000 cars per year and customers included Ford, Krit, Chalmers, General Motors, and Studebaker.
 Highly successful, they expanded into Canada, establishing a plant in Walkerville, Ontario.
 By 1914 their operations had grown to become the world's largest manufacturer of auto bodies.
 One reason for their success was the development of interchangeable wooden body parts that did not require hand-fitting, as was the case in the construction of carriages.
 This required the design of new precision woodworking tools.

 The Fisher Body and Buick chassis were built in Saint John, New Brunswick, Canada, in the 1920s.

 Fisher Body Corporation and General Motors

 In 1916, the company became the Fisher Body Corporation.
 Its capacity was 370,000 bodies per year and its customers included Abbot, Buick, Cadillac, Chalmers, Chandler, Chevrolet, Church-Field, Elmore, EMF, Ford, Herreshoff, Hudson, Krit, Oldsmobile, Oakland, Packard, Pontiac, Regal, and Studebaker.

-The company constructed the now-abandoned Smith, Kinchman & Grylls-designed Fisher Body Plant 21 (commonly misattributed to Albert Kahn, who designed the historic landmark Fisher Building), on Piquette Street, in Detroit, in 1919.
-The building is now part of the Piquette Avenue Industrial Historic District and is being revived by Detroit developers Greg Jackson and Richard Hosey and architecture firm McIntosh Poris Associates as Fisher 21 Lofts, a mixed-use project combining 433 apartments and commercial spaces.
-At the time, Fisher had more than 40 buildings encompassing 3,700,000 square feet (344,000 m²) of floor space.
+The company constructed the now-abandoned Smith, Hinchman & Grylls-designed Fisher Body Plant 21 (commonly misattributed to Albert Kahn, who designed the historic landmark Fisher Building), on Piquette Street, in Detroit, in 1919.
+The building is now part of the Piquette Avenue Industrial Historic District and is being revived by Detroit developers Greg Jackson and Richard Hosey and architecture firm McIntosh Poris Architects as Fisher 21 Lofts, a mixed-use project combining 433 apartments and commercial spaces.
+At the time, Fisher had more than 40 buildings encompassing 3,700,000 square feet (344,000 m2) of floor space.